 When I started my singing lessons at Martucci Music in East Sacramento, I was scared to show my true potential when it came to singing.
 I never had the right guidance and felt as if my voice wasn’t good enough.
 I was also kind of uneasy about singing songs that I only ever dabbled in.
-Until 3 month ago when I started at Martucci Music.
+Until three months ago when I started at Martucci Music.
 It was scary.
 But at this school, they make sure you are absolutely comfortable and are balanced about staying within but also going out of your comfort zone.
 Doing something like this was out of my comfort zone.
 I never sang in front of anyone besides my family but it was now time to get serious!

 At First, I was Kind of Uneasy When I Started Singing Lessons.

 I’m Learning to Expand my Vocal Range

 As a person who always sang in a low tone voice, my teacher Elizabeth, gave me great advice on how to raise my vocal range while still being comfortable.
 I have also learned about the different keys on a piano which will definitely help me in the future to read music better.

 If you ever feel nervous about singing or don’t know if you can reach your true potential, I highly recommend this music school.
 Even when you aren’t in a lesson, you can still ask your teacher a question about absolutely anything.
 They won’t make you feel awkward about it.